Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Zero-cycles on degree- del Pezzo surfaces

 Using (\ref{eqtructrucfin}), we can arrange to make the sign in (\ref{eqpresquedp2fin}) positive, so Theorem \ref{theogrosseborne} is proved. \end{proof}

-We finally prove Theorem \ref{theo2surfdelPsanspoint}(b). \begin{proof}[Proof of Theorem \ref{theo2surfdelPsanspoint}(b)] By Theorem \ref{theogrosseborne}, it suffices to study the case of an effective $0$-cycles $z$ of degree $d\leq 11$.
+We finally prove Theorem \ref{theo2surfdelPsanspoint}(b). \begin{proof}[Proof of Theorem \ref{theo2surfdelPsanspoint}(b)] By Theorem \ref{theogrosseborne}, it suffices to study the case of an effective $0$-cycle $z$ of degree $d\leq 11$.
 When $10\leq d\leq11$, we argue as follows.
 In this case,

 so that by Lemma \ref{leeffective}